aleckeen/class-attendance-tracker/README.md

 The goal of this project is to automate tracking students by recognizing their faces.
-When a student enters to a class, the camera (a Raspberry PI in this case) recognizes their faces and keeps a record of this in a database.
+When a student enters to a class, the camera (a Raspberry Pi in this case) recognizes their faces and keeps a record of this in a database.
 Later we can find who attended the class by analyzing these records.